VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/DxqCrBEmrQw" title="Apache Echarts panel for Grafana | How to create modern dashboards in Grafana | Echarts Tutorial" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Apache ECharts is a free, powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts to your commercial products.
+[Apache ECharts](https://echarts.apache.org/en/index.html) is a free, powerful charting and visualization library offering an easy way of adding intuitive, interactive, and highly customizable charts.
 It is written in pure JavaScript and based on zrender, which is a whole new lightweight canvas library.

 ### Requirements

-- Grafana 8.5+, Grafana 9.0+ is required.
+- **Grafana 8.5+, Grafana 9.0+** is required.

 ## Getting Started

-Apache ECharts panel can be installed from the Grafana repository or use the `grafana-cli` tool to install from the command line:
+Apache ECharts panel can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-echarts-panel/) or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install volkovlabs-echarts-panel